 Sauer’s firing pin safety, their counterpart to Colt’s universally loathed Series 80 system, accounts for four additional moving parts.
 The magazine catch and the safety detent add two more each; the recoil spring assembly, three more; and the trigger assembly, one more.
 All that adds up to twelve extra potential failure points.
 This is not a big concern in a range gun, but neither is it something I want in a service sidearm.

 In sum, SIG Sauer took a unique sidearm, a bullseye target grade military issue autopistol, and compromised its accuracy and reliability in one fell swoop.
 While German gunmakers may have the capacity to improve on the Swiss originals in the long run, their initial efforts to do so have failed in several ways.
 Five shot test targets fired at 25m have shown a spread comparable to that of SIG’s original ten shot test targets fired at twice that range.
-Until and unless these shortcomings have been remedied, I give their P210 Legend a failing grade.
+Until and unless its shortcomings have been remedied, I give Sauer & Sohn’s P210 Legend a failing grade.